jameskolean/gatsby-jameskolean-tech/_data/post/2020-10-12-quick-tip-easy-search-with-netlify.md

 For a client-side implementation, you need to ship the file to the client, probably not optimal.
 Note: there are several client-side tools out there that have more features.

 For a server-side implementation, Netlify will spin up a lambda function for you.
-Granted, this is probably not a production-ready solution but the concept perfect from many uses cases.
+Granted, this is probably not a production-ready solution but the concept is perfect for many uses cases.

 ## How to.